In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 Education and training

 Quite correctly, they recognize that education and training should be accompanied by relevant leadership engagement and environmental modification.
-They go further by underlying that whatever the training should include interventions with strong “behavioral component aimed at removing barriers and helping the learners to manage their workload without compromising the quality”.
+They go further by underlying that whatever the training should include interventions with strong “behavioural component aimed at removing barriers and helping the learners to manage their workload without compromising the quality”.
 We all know this is not an easy task.

 More importantly, they too seem not to be having a clear road map either.
 The study authors claim that positive organizational culture can “only” emerge with a genuine interest in “leaders”.
 According to my thinking, this is unlikely to happen without a “paradigm shift” of thinking.